 - Dark spot growing on the iris, the colored part of the eye

 - Change in the size or shape of the pupil

 - Change in position of the eyeball within its socket

-- Change in how the eye moves within the socket
+- Change in how the eye moves in the socket

 - Bulge in the eye

-These symptoms may also result from conditions that are not cancer.
-If you have any of these symptoms, it is important to see an ocular oncologist.
-As in most cancers, early detection and treatment increases the chance for a cure.
+These symptoms may also be cause by conditions that are not cancer.
+If you have any of these symptoms, you should see an eye specialist.
+As in most cancers, early detection and treatment give you a better chance for a cure.